mvac7/fR3eL_VDP_SPRITES_Lib/docs/HOWTO.md

 ## 1 Description

-C Library functions for directly accessing sprite attributes from the TMS9918A/28A/29A video processor.
+C function library for directly accessing sprite attributes from the TMS9918A/28A/29A video processor.

 Provides a set of sprite-specific functions, including positioning, color, pattern mapping, visibility, and set EarlyClock (horizontal shift left 32 pixels.).